Information

 HEALTH & SAFETY

-As part of the study abroad program, your student will be enrolled in a GeoBlue health insurance plan which will provide him/her with service and protection in the event he/she becomes ill or injured during the program.
-It is mandatory that all students participating in SHU study abroad programs be enrolled in GeoBlue insurance coverage.
+All students participating in an SHU study abroad program must be enrolled in GeoBlue insurance coverage.
 The cost is included in the payment of the study abroad fee.
 Parents can access information about GeoBlue by visiting the GeoBlue Parents website.

 In the event of a medical or evacuation emergency, you should contact GeoBlue immediately at 1.800.257.4823 (within the U.S.) or +1.610.254.8771 (Outside the U.S. – collect calls accepted).